Roy Drusky: Height of his career

 Drusky charted in Cashbox with "Wait and See" and "Our Church Your Wedding" in 1959.

 In 1960, Drusky finally struck it big.
 At Decca Records, where he worked with producer Owen Bradley, he released a single called "Another", which he co-wrote.
 Bradley was a well-known producer who had led country singer Patsy Cline to big success in the early 1960s.
 Bradley helped smooth out Drusky's orchestral tones; the next year, Drusky reached the Country Top 10 with the single "Second Hand Rose".

 In 1963, Drusky switched to Mercury Records and released his first hit from his new record company the same year he signed on to it.
 The song was called "Peel Me a Nanner", which was written by Bill Anderson.
-He cut a lot of duets with Priscilla Mitchell: one of his biggest hits with her was the No. 1 hit "Yes, Mr. Peters".
-During his career, Drusky racked up a number of Top 40 Country hits.
+He cut several duets with Priscilla Mitchell; one of his biggest hits with her was the number-one hit "Yes, Mr. Peters".
+During his career, Drusky racked up a number of top-40 Country hits.

-Some of his Top 40 songs were written by famous singer-songwriters.
-Liz Anderson wrote "Pick of the Week" for him as well as "(My Friends Are Gonna Be) Strangers" which is best remembered by the concurrent hit by Merle Haggard, although Drusky's was the more successful record at the time.
+Some of his top-40 songs were written by famous singer-songwriters.
+Liz Anderson wrote "Pick of the Week" for him, as well as "(My Friends Are Gonna Be) Strangers", which is best remembered by the concurrent hit by Merle Haggard, although Drusky's was the more successful record at the time.
 Kris Kristofferson wrote "Jody and the Kid".
 Another song, "Red, Red Wine", was written by Neil Diamond.

-Drusky appeared on most of the country music television programs of the era; and in 1965, he appeared in the movie White Lightnin' Express and two other films as well, The Golden Guitar and Four Acre Feud.
+Drusky appeared on most of the country music television programs of the era, and in 1965, he appeared in the movie White Lightnin' Express and two other films, The Golden Guitar and Four Acre Feud.

 The 1970s

-Drusky had his most successful record in several years with 1970's "Long Long Texas Road", a top 5 hit.
-He continued to score several top 40 country hits with the occasional low-charting single.
+Drusky had his most successful record in several years with 1970's "Long Long Texas Road", a top-five hit.
+He continued to score several top-40 country hits with the occasional low-charting single.

-Drusky's last top 40 country was a remake of "A Satisfied Mind" in 1973 which had earlier been a hit for both Porter Wagoner and Jean Shepard.
+Drusky's last top-40 country song was a remake of "A Satisfied Mind" in 1973. which had earlier been a hit for both Porter Wagoner and Jean Shepard.
 He made his last appearance on the Billboard charts in 1974, but occasionally recorded on smaller record labels into the 1990s.
 He also recorded a number of gospel albums for Chapel Records during this period.
-He also returned to writing and producing music, the latter of which he had done since the 1960s.
+He returned to writing and producing music, the latter of which he had done since the 1960s.

 Drusky's membership with the Grand Ole Opry ensured him exposure for decades long after the radio hits stopped coming.
-He appeared regularly on the program until the year of his death, singing the hit songs he had racked up in the 1960s and 1970s, in addition to performing country standards from other artists, which became a tradition at the Opry.
+He appeared regularly on the Grand Ole Opry until the year of his death, singing the hit songs he had racked up in the 1960s and 1970s, in addition to performing country standards from other artists, which became a tradition at the Opry.